Attack on Memory: Accolades

-Pitchfork ranked Attack on Memory #19 on its list of the top 50 albums of 2012, writing: "For too long, indie bands didn’t want to get their hands dirty; with Attack on Memory, Cloud Nothings were out for blood."
-The album was listed at #21 on Rolling Stones list of the top 50 albums of 2012, saying "Drums pummel, guitars chew scenery, and Baldi's scream makes old-school aggro-depression feel like new-school joy."
-The album was listed 6th on Stereogum's list of top 50 albums of 2012.
+Pitchfork ranked Attack on Memory No. 19 on its list of the top 50 albums of 2012, writing: "For too long, indie bands didn’t want to get their hands dirty; with Attack on Memory, Cloud Nothings were out for blood."
+The album was listed at No. 21 on Rolling Stones list of the top 50 albums of 2012, saying "Drums pummel, guitars chew scenery, and Baldi's scream makes old-school aggro-depression feel like new-school joy."
+The album was listed 6th on Stereogums list of top 50 albums of 2012.